nionio6915/LPC1768-RepRapFirmware-Files/README.md

 # LPC1768-RepRapFirmware-Files
 ReARM config files for using sdavi's port of RepRapFirmware: https://github.com/sdavi/RepRapFirmware

-"This is an experimental port of dc42's RepRapFirmware) for LPC1768/LPC1769 based boards.
+This is an experimental port of dc42's RepRapFirmware for LPC1768/LPC1769 based boards.
+These are Panucatt Re-Arm, Azteeg X5 MiniWiFi, SKR, maybe some others.
 ...

 Note: This firmware does not show up as a mass storage device when connected to a computer.
 Physical access to the internal sdcard IS be required in order to revert back or update."
 More on that later.